-1. The above "Number of persons" includes four (4) Directors and one (1) Audit & Supervisory Board Member who retired from office, as well as one (1) Audit & Supervisory Board Member who resigned at the conclusion of the 72nd Annual Shareholders' Meeting held on June 29, 2017.
+- 1. The above "Number of persons" includes four (4) Directors and one (1) Audit & Supervisory Board Member who retired from office, as well as one (1) Audit & Supervisory Board Member who resigned at the conclusion of the 72nd Annual Shareholders' Meeting held on June 29, 2017.

 Of the eligible persons, as Director Hirokazu Hikosaka assumed the position of Director after having resigned the position of Audit & Supervisory Board Member at the 72nd Annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as an Audit & Supervisory Board Member for the period he served as an Audit & Supervisory Board Member, and as a Director for the period he served as a Director.
-Also, as Audit & Supervisory Board Member Tetsuya Ogawa assumed the position of Audit and Supervisory Board Member after having resigned the position of Director at the 72nd Annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as a Director for the period he served as a Director for the period he served as a Director for the annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as a Director for the annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as a Director for the annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as a Director for the period he served as a Director for the period he served as a Director, and as an Audit & Supervisory Board Member for the period he served as an Audit & Supervisory Board Member.

-- 2. The "Amount of compensation, etc.," to Directors includes ¥112 million in directors' bonuses expected to be paid relating to the fiscal year under review. - 3.
+Also, as Audit & Supervisory Board Member Tetsuya Ogawa assumed the position of Audit and Supervisory Board Member after having resigned the position of Director at the 72nd Annual Shareholders' Meeting held on June 29, 2017, he is included in the "number of persons" and "amount of compensations, etc." columns as a Director for the period he served as a Director, and as an Audit & Supervisory Board Member for the period he served as an Audit & Supervisory Board Member for the period he served as an Audit & Supervisory Board Member. - 2.
+The "Amount of compensation, etc.," to Directors includes ¥112 million in directors' bonuses expected to be paid relating to the fiscal year under review. - 3.
 At the 71st Annual Shareholders' Meeting held on June 29, 2016, a resolution was adopted to set an upper limit on compensation to Directors to be within ¥540 million per year (of which that for Outside Directors to be within ¥20 million per year) without including the portions of their salaries for Directors who concurrently serve as employees. - 4.
 At the 59th Annual Shareholders' Meeting held on June 29, 2004, a resolution was adopted to set an upper limit on compensation to Audit & Supervisory Board Members to be within ¥85 million per year.